phpMussel/phpMussel/_docs/readme.ar.md

 - "SWF Signatures" (swf_*).
 Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.
 - "Whitelist Signatures" (whitelist_*).
 Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
 Matched files will be immune to being matched by the type of signature mentioned in their whitelist entry.
 - "XML/XDP-Chunk Signatures" (xmlxdp_*).
 Checked against any XML/XDP chunks found within any non-whitelisted files targeted for scanning.
-(Note that any of these signatures may be easily disabled via `""phpmussel.ini""`).
+(Note that any of these signatures may be easily disabled via `"phpmussel.ini"`).

 ---